 The PageRank performs ranking determined by ingoing links putting at the top most known and popular nodes.
 However, in certain networks outgoing links also play an important role.
-Recently, on an example of procedure called network of Linux Kernel software, it was shown [11] that it is very useful to introduce an additional ranking vector $P^(i)$ with ranking index $K^(i)$.
-This ranking is obtained by taking the original network and making inversed all link directions in the original adjacency matrix A{ij} .
-This corresponds to the transforma-tion $A{ij} \to A^{\mathrm{T}} = A{ji}$.
-After that an additional Google matrix G^ is constructed according to relation (1) at the same α .
+Recently, on an example of procedure call network of Linux Kernel software, it was shown [12] that a relevant additional ranking is obtained by taking the network with inverse link directions in the adjacency matrix corresponding to $A{ij} \to A^T = A{ji}$ and constructing from it an additional Google matrix G^ according to relation (1) at the same α .
 The examples of matrices G and G^ for the world trade network are shown in Fig. 1.
 The eigenvector of G^ with eigenvalue $\lambda = 1$ gives then a new inverse PageRank $P^(i)$ with ranking index $K^(i)$.
-This ranking was named CheiRank [12] to mark that it allows to chercher l'information (look for the information) in a new way.
-While the PageRank rates the network nodes on average proportionally to a number of ingoing links, the CheiRank rates nodes on average proportionally to a number of outgoing links.
-The results obtained in [11, 12] confirm this proportionality with the exponent $\beta{\text{out}} = 1/(\gamma{\text{out}} - 1).$
+This ranking was named CheiRank [13] to mark that it allows to chercher l'information in a new way.
+While the PageRank rates the network nodes in average proportionally to a number of ingoing links, the CheiRank rates nodes in average proportionally to a number of outgoing links.
+The results obtained in [12,13] confirm this proportionality with the exponent $\beta{out} = 1/(\gamma{out} - 1)$.

-Since each node belongs both to CheiRank and Page-Rank vectors the ranking of information flow on a directed network becomes two-dimensional.
-While Page-Rank highlights how popular and known is a given node, CheiRank highlights its communication and connectivity abilities.
-The examples of Linux and Wikipedia networks show that the rating of nodes based on PageRank and CheiRank allows to perform information retrieval and to characterize network properties in a qualitatively new way [11, 12].
-The results presented in [11, 12] show that the approach based on PageRank and CheiRank allows to classify reliably ingoing and outgoing flows.
-The treatment of ingoing and outgoing flows is especially important for trade flows as we will see below.
-As discussed in [11, 12] this approach has certain similarities with hubs and authorities of the HITS algorithm but our 2DRanking has an advantage of giving global query-independent ranking.
+Since each node belongs both to CheiRank and PageRank vectors the ranking of information flow on a directed network becomes two-dimensional.
+While PageRank highlights how popular and known is a given node, CheiRank highlights its communication and connectivity abilities.
+The examples of Linux and Wikipedia networks show that the rating of nodes based on PageRank and CheiRank allows to perform information retrieval and to characterize network properties in a qualitatively new way [12,13].

-In this work we apply CheiRank and PageRank approach to the World Trade Network (WTN) using the enormous and detailed United Nations Commodity Trade Statistics Database (UN COMTRADE) [13].
-Using these data we analyze the world trade flows both in import and export for all commodities for all years 1962-2009 available there at SITC1 and HS96 databases.
+In this work we apply CheiRank and PageRank approach to the World Trade Network (WTN) using the enormous and detailed United Nations Commodity Trade Statistics Database (UN COMTRADE) [1].
+Using these data we analyze the world trade flows both in import and export for all commodities for all years 1962 - 2009 available there at SITC1 and HS96 databases.
 We also performed analysis for specific commodities taken from SITC Rev. 1 database, mainly for year 2008: crude petroleum (S1-33101, "Crude petroleum"), natural gas (S1-3411, "Gas, natural"), barley (S1-0430, "Barley, unmilled"), cars (S1-7321, "Passenger motor cars, other than buses"), food (S1-0, "Food and live animals"), cereals (S1-04, "Cereals and cereal preparations").
 Their codes and official UN names are given in brackets.
 In few cases, when certain countries were non-reporting their export, we complemented the WTN data from the import database.